mpkeefe/mpkeefe/README.md

 -->
 <img align="right" height="100" width="100" valign="middle" src="./guild-logo-circle.png">

-# I support the Times-Guild of New York
+# I support the TimesTechGuild of New York

 To find out more, check out: